bens4lsu/theskinny-publish/Content/blog2/article-quote-dog-story.md

 ---
 title: Article, Quote, Dog Story
 date: 2007-12-13 10:43
-description: A description of my post.
+description: Some stories about the end of football season, and about a dumb dog.
 tags: animals,sports
 id: 338
 ---

-I don't usually enjoy end-of-year retrospectives, but I very much enjoyed <a href="http://sportsillustrated.cnn.com/2007/writers/austin_murphy/12/11/season.review/2.html" target="_blank">this college football season review</a> from Austin Murphy on si.com.
+I don't usually enjoy end-of-year retrospectives, but I very much enjoyed this college football season review from Austin Murphy on si.com.

+<h3>2025 update:  original link broken.  <a href="https://www.si.com/more-sports/2007/10/26/awards" target="_blank">Maybe this one?</a></h3>

 I pulled a quote from the article to add to my quote file.

 <blockquote>If they win this game, that sumbitch bitch should win the Heisman!</blockquote>